mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 experimental conditions, cells have on average 1.66 copies of the reporter gene during the cell cycle [@Jones2014a].
 What this means is that cells spend 60% of the time having one copy of the gene and 40% of the time with two copies.
-To account for this variability in gene copy number across the cell cycle we numerically integrate the moment equations derived in for a time $t = [0, t_s]$ with an mRNA production rate $r_m$, where $t_s$ is the time point at which the replication fork reaches our specific locus.
+To account for this variability in gene copy number across the cell cycle, we numerically integrate the moment equations derived in for a time $t = [0, t_s]$ with an mRNA production rate $r_m$, where $t_s$ is the time point at which the replication fork reaches our specific locus.
 For the remaining time before the